vlayer-xyz/vlayer/book/src/getting-started/how-it-works.md

 ## vlayer contract execution
 A typical vlayer execution flow has three steps:
 1. The application initiates a call to the Prover contract that is executed off-chain in the zkEVM.
 All the input for this call is private by default and is not published on-chain.
 1. The result of the computation is passed along with a proof to be executed in the on-chain contract.
-All the output from Prover is public and is published on-chain as a parameter to the Verifier contract.
+All the output returned from Prover contract is public and is published on-chain as parameters to the Verifier contract.
-1. The Verifier contract verifies the data sent by Prover (using the submitted proof) and then executes the Verifier code.
+1. The Verifier contract verifies the data sent by proving party (using the submitted proof by client) and then executes the Verifier code.

 See the diagram below.